-Print this list (see 1-Page PDF of Grounding Exercises) and post it where you are likely to see it during times of distress.
+Print this 1-Page PDF of Grounding Exercises and post it where you are likely to see it during times of distress.
 We don’t always think clearly when we are overwhelmed or anxious.
-As always, choose what feels helpful to you.
+Choose what feels helpful to you.

-When we start reconnecting with the body, sometimes we can find triggers that feel overwhelming.
-Here are some techniques that help us regain some balance and regroup.
-This audio by co-hosts Rick Wilkes and Cathy Vartuli covers what it means to be “grounded” along with some basic grounding techniques.
+This audio (above) by co-hosts Rick Wilkes and Cathy Vartuli covers what it means to be “grounded” along with some basic grounding techniques.

 Briefly, it means to feel connected and present in our body, HERE… NOW.
 Strong and balanced on the earth.